ManageIQ/manageiq-documentation/general_configuration/_topics/configuration.md

 **Note:**

-  - If you have upgraded from an earlier {{ site.data.product.title }} version and
+  - If you have upgraded from an earlier {{ site.data.product.title_short }} version and
     your custom logo was already in use before migration, although your logo image file is still in place in `vmdb/public/upload` you may have to uncheck and recheck the option to **Use Custom Logo Image**